 Cover the casserole and bake for 35 to 45 minutes, or until the rice has absorbed the liquid and is tender.
 Add shrimp and 1/4 cup of pecans; cover and bake 15 minutes longer.

 - Clam juice is a good pantry item to have on hand, and it has a surprisingly long shelf life.
 It can be used for seafood dishes like this one and in gumbos, soups, and stews.
 If you don't have clam juice or seafood stock or base, use chicken or vegetable broth, preferably unsalted.

 - If using frozen raw shrimp, thaw them under cold running water before adding to the casserole.

 - If using frozen cooked shrimp, thaw them under cold running water and add them to the casserole with the pecans and bake just long enough to heat through.

-- Saute 6 to 8 ounces of mushrooms with the rice.
+- Sauté 1 to 2 cups of fresh sliced mushrooms along with the rice.

-- To get deeper flavor from the pecans, toast them before adding to the casserole
+- To get a deeper flavor from the pecans, toast them before adding to the casserole.

 - Replace the pecans with slivered almonds.